 A record retention program is essential for a variety of reasons.
 A records retention program can help you avoid lawsuits while also ensuring compliance with federal and state rules and regulations.

-What is the purpose of record retention?
+What is a record retention?

-What is record retention period?
+What is the retention policy?